akashpathak9587/flask-application/readme.md

 - BeautifulSoup: A library for web scraping in Python, used to extract recipe information from websites.

-- [Backend Service]: Describe any backend service or API used for recipe data retrieval.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to the development of this project, please follow these steps: